 Strategic National Grants: Organizations that promote justice or economic development in a much more significant way, pursuing goals on a statewide, regional or national basis

 To apply for National Grants, please see criteria on USCCB’s Website.
-Then contact or .
-CCHD will stop accepting pre-applications for national grants on November 1, 2016.
+Then contact .
+CCHD will stop accepting pre-applications for national grants on November 1, 2022.

 Local grants are also available to assist in ending the poverty cycle and to educate on the effects of living in poverty and Catholic Social Teaching in amounts ranging from $1,000 -$5,000.